DTF Printing with Sublimation Ink – [2024] Guide for Good Prints

 After printing, the design is dusted with adhesive powder, cured with heat, and then applied to the garment with a heat press.
 There’s no cutting and wedding on the colored garment or fabric type with DTF transfers.

-On the flip side, the sublimation process involves the transformation of specially formulated sublimation inks from liquid to gas when exposed to high heat and pressure.
+On the flip side, the question of how the sublimation printing machine works comes to everyone’s mind.
+This process involves the transformation of specially formulated sublimation inks from liquid to gas when exposed to high heat and pressure.
 This gas solidifies again with fibers of a compatible material, typically high-polyester nylon, and acrylic material.

 Why do People Want DTF Printing with Sublimation Ink?